A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Abstract

 \section{Abstract}

-Over the past decade, specialized social networking applications have become a cornerstone of life for many gay men in China.
-This paper employs a longitudinal mixed-methods approach to investigate how Chinese men who have sex with men (MSM) have shifted their attitudes toward these platforms between approximately 2013 and 2023.
-Drawing on archival analysis of online discourses, a quantitative survey of 412 participants, and in-depth semi-structured interviews with 32 participants, we trace the complex trajectory of this evolution.
-Our findings reveal a clear pattern: from the initial embrace of these applications as revolutionary tools for community building and identity affirmation (2014--2017), to a period of growing ambivalence and critique centered on commercialization, ``hookup culture,'' and multiple forms of discrimination (2017--2020), and finally to the present era (2020--2023), characterized by pragmatic, fragmented, yet simultaneously critical and reconstructive uses.
+Over the past decade, specialized social networking applications have become a cornerstone of life for many gay men in major metropolitan areas in China, such as Beijing.
+This paper employs a longitudinal mixed-methods approach to investigate how men in Beijing who have sex with men (MSM) have shifted their attitudes toward these platforms between approximately 2014 and 2023.
+Drawing on archival analysis of online discourses and in-depth semi-structured interviews with 17 participants, we trace the complex trajectory of this evolution.
+Our findings reveal a clear pattern: from the initial embrace of these applications as tools for community building and identity affirmation (2014--2017), to a period of growing ambivalence and critique centered on commercialization, ``hookup culture,'' and forms of discrimination (2017--2020), and finally to the present era (2020--2023), characterized by pragmatic, fragmented, yet simultaneously critical and reconstructive uses.
 Today, users strategically employ a repertoire of applications---including global platforms (e.g., Grindr and Tinder), domestic mainstream platforms (e.g., Blued), and niche alternatives (e.g., Aloha)---to fulfill differentiated needs.
-We develop a detailed temporal framework to capture this attitudinal evolution and discuss its design implications for creating more supportive, secure, and community-oriented digital environments for marginalized groups.
+We develop a detailed temporal framework theorizing from this urban context to capture this attitudinal evolution and to discuss design implications for creating more supportive, secure, and community-oriented digital environments for sexual minority users in China.
+While our findings are grounded in a Beijing-based longitudinal panel, Beijing represents an important urban environment where many digital practices among Chinese MSM have been pioneered and observed.
+Our theoretical claims should therefore be understood as emerging from this specific socio-urban context.

 \ccsdesc[500]{Human-centered computing~Social networking sites}

 \ccsdesc[500]{Collaborative and social computing}

 \ccsdesc[500]{Collaborative and social computing systems and tools} \ccsdesc[300]{Social networking sites}